 Another key research area is investigating the health benefits that can be derived from increased consumption of oats and barley.
 The impact of these dietary components are assessed in vitro using bacterial mono- and co-culture, aswell as using mixed batch culture and fermentor systems.
 Human studies have also been done to ascertain the effects in vivo.

-1. Development of the microbiota from birth,
+1. Development of the microbiota (composition and function) from birth,

 2. Effect of different cereals as dietary components on the gut microbiota.

 Through the RESAS work I collaborate with scientists at JHI (Kelly Houston, Nicola Holden), the Moredun (Eleanor Watson), SRUC (Judith Evans) and UHI (Peter Martin).

 I also collaborate on various projects with other scientists from different Universities who have mutual interests in the activity of the gut microbiota, or in the prevalence and spread of antibiotic resistance genes.